Religion and sexuality: Islam

-Interfaith marriages are recognized between Muslims and Non-Muslim "People of the Book" (usually enumerated as Jews, Christians, and Sabians).
-According to the traditional interpretation of Islamic law (sharīʿa), a Muslim man is allowed to marry a Christian or Jewish woman, but this ruling does not apply to women who belong to other Non-Muslim religious groups, whereas a Muslim woman is not allowed to marry a Non-Muslim man of any Non-Muslim religious group.
-In general, the Quran tells Muslim men not to marry Non-Muslim women, and it tells Muslim women not to marry non-Muslim men, but it makes an allowance for Muslim men to marry women of the People of the Book under certain conditions, such as a low amount of Muslim women in their vicinity.
-Additionally, the non-Muslim wife must be devout in her religion and not be unchaste.
-Some Muslim scholars discourage all interfaith marriages, citing cultural differences between Muslims and Non-Muslims.
+In traditional Sunni and mainstream Islamic jurisprudence, Muslim men are generally permitted to marry "People of the Book" (Ahl al‑Kitāb), understood primarily as Christian and Jewish women, while marriage to polytheist or broadly "idolatrous" women is prohibited.
+The Qur'ān (5:5) permits marriage to "chaste women from the believers" and "chaste women among those who were given the Scripture before you," which is interpreted by classical jurists to refer to Jewish and Christian women.
+Some scholars extend "People of the Book" to other scriptural religions (including historically Sabians), though this is contested.
+Though traditional interpretation of Islamic law (sharīʿa), allows a Muslim man to marry outside of Islam, this ruling does not apply to women, a Muslim woman is not allowed to marry a Non-Muslim man of any Non-Muslim religious group.
+Local traditions may vary.

 In some societies outside the traditional dar al-islam, interfaith marriages between Muslims and Non-Muslims are not uncommon, including marriages that contradict the historic Sunni understanding of ijmāʿ (the consensus of fuqāha) as to the bounds of legitimacy.
 The tradition of reformist and progressive Islam, however, permits marriage between Muslim women and Non-Muslim men; Islamic scholars opining this view include Khaleel Mohammed, Hassan Al-Turabi, among others.
 Despite Sunni Islam prohibiting it, interfaith marriages between Muslim women and Non-Muslim men take place at substantial rates.
 In the United States, about 10% of Muslim women are today married to Non-Muslim men.